Vertical and horizontal: The plumb line and spirit level

-In physics, engineering and construction, the direction designated as vertical is usually that along which a plumb-bob hangs.
+In physics, engineering and construction, the orientation designated as vertical is usually that along which a plumb-bob hangs.
 Alternatively, a spirit level that exploits the buoyancy of an air bubble and its tendency to go vertically upwards may be used to test for horizontality.
 A water level device may also be used to establish horizontality.

-Modern rotary laser levels that can level themselves automatically are robust sophisticated instruments and work on the same fundamental principle.
+Modern rotary laser levels work on the same fundamental principle.

 The spherical Earth

-Strictly, vertical directions are never parallel on the surface of a spherical planet (except at opposite poles, where they are anti-parallel).
+Strictly, vertical orientations are never parallel on the surface of a spherical planet (except at opposite poles, where they are in a line).

 When the curvature of the Earth is taken into account, the concepts of vertical and horizontal take on yet another meaning.
-On the surface of a smoothly spherical, homogenous, non-rotating planet, the plumb bob picks out as vertical the radial direction.
+On the surface of a smoothly spherical, homogenous, non-rotating planet, the plumb bob picks out as vertical the radial orientation.
 Strictly speaking, it is now no longer possible for vertical walls to be parallel: all verticals intersect.
 This fact has real practical applications in construction and civil engineering, e.g., the tops of the towers of a suspension bridge are further apart than at the bottom.

 On a spherical planet, horizontal planes intersect.
 In the example shown, the blue line represents the horizontal tangent plane at the North pole, the red the horizontal tangent plane at an equatorial point.
 The two intersect at a right angle.

 Also, horizontal planes can intersect when they are tangent planes to separated points on the surface of the Earth.
 In particular, a plane tangent to a point on the equator intersects the plane tangent to the North Pole at a right angle.
 (See diagram).

 Furthermore, the equatorial plane is parallel to the tangent plane at the North Pole and as such has claim to be a horizontal plane.
 But it is. at the same time, a vertical plane for points on the equator.
 In this sense, a plane can, arguably, be both horizontal and vertical, horizontal at one place, and vertical at another.

 Further complications

-For a spinning earth, the plumb line deviates from the radial direction as a function of latitude.
+For a spinning earth, the plumb line deviates from the radial orientation as a function of latitude.
 Only on the equator and at the North and South Poles does the plumb line align with the local radius.
 The situation is actually even more complicated because Earth is not a homogeneous smooth sphere.
 It is a non homogeneous, non spherical, knobby planet in motion, and the vertical not only need not lie along a radial, it may even be curved and be varying with time.
 On a smaller scale, a mountain to one side may deflect the plumb bob away from the true zenith.

 On a larger scale the gravitational field of the Earth, which is at least approximately radial near the Earth, is not radial when it is affected by the Moon at higher altitudes.